-- 1. the most common stream of studies in organization and ICT (Information and Communication Technology) identifying three main perspectives (see Section 2); - 2. past experiences aimed at developing an innovative framework of competence certification systems, regulations, and ICT solutions (with a specific focus on blockchain).
+- 1. the most common stream of studies in organization and ICT (Information and Communication Technology) and identified three main perspectives (see Sect.
+2); - 2. past experiences aimed at developing an innovative framework of competence certification systems, regulations, and ICT solutions with a specific focus on blockchain.

-Two of the authors get involved in some discussions, round tables and focus groups about the development of a distributed digital system for competence certification in their own institutions.
+Two of the authors were involved in some of the discussions, roundtables and focus groups on the development of a distributed digital system for competence certification in their own institutions.
 Thus, we were able to collect a set of direct observations on the motivations, gateways, triggers, obstacles and potentialities at different stages of the process.
-We recognize the potential bias of collecting data through participatory research [17;18], and we smooth them out by integrating such data with semi-structured interviews with key actors.
+We recognize the potential bias of collecting data through participatory research [17, 18], but smooth them by integrating such data with semi-structured interviews with key actors.

 Thus, we developed an interview protocol to facilitate and guide semi-structured open-ended interviews.
-We conducted a first set of interviews with key players that are promoting a blockchain-certification system.
-The interviews were focused on value creation factors and conditions for the different entities of the blockchain certification ecosystem.
-We recorded the interviews and all the researchers listened to them for later discussion.
+We conducted a first set of interviews with the key players promoting a blockchain-certification system.
+The interviews focused on value creation factors and conditions for the different entities of the blockchain certification ecosystem.
+We recorded the interviews, all researcher listened to them for later research discussion.
 All the collected data were analyzed individually by each researcher, and then discussed and structured together.
 Significant episodes retold by the interviewer emerged and were then matched to organizational elements.
-In the following section we highlight some key episodes and point out their organizational relevance.
+In the following section, we highlight key episodes and draw attention to their organizational relevance.

-4 Main and expected findings
+4 Main and Expected Findings

-The main findings evidenced by analysis in progress are the following.
+The main findings evidenced by our analysis are the following.

-The first finding is a reconstruction of the actions taken by the first mover in the field.
-A sort of brief history in which actors playing an important role in the Italian ecosystem are described.
+The first finding is a reconstruction of the actions taken by the first mover in the field; a brief history in which actors playing an important role in the Italian ecosystem are described.

-The second finding concerns ecosystems and its changes.
-It describes whether and to what extent the relationships among actors may change with the introduction and the adoption of Digital Academic Credential Systems (DACSs) based on blockchain.
-Consistent with this model, some dynamic isomorphic tensions are described underlying the way in which national and international institutions are introducing new norms to boost the adoption of DACS in Europe and USA.
+The second finding concerns the identification of a digital ecosystem and its changes.
+It describes whether and to what extent the relationships between actors may change with the introduction and the adoption of Digital Academic Credential Systems (DACSs) based on blockchain.
+Consistent with this model, some dynamic isomorphic tensions are described and underly how national and international institutions are introducing new norms to boost the adoption of DACS in Europe and USA.

-The third finding considers the digital ecosystem complementarities, providing a more specific analysis of the relationships between actors in the ecosystem.
+The third finding considers the digital ecosystem complementarities and provides a more specific analysis of the relationships between actors in the ecosystem.

-4.1 A brief history
+4.1 A Brief History

 In 2016, the University of Milan-Bicocca (hereafter UniMiB) started a pilot project to develop a Digital Academic Credential system.
-The aim was to build an innovative model enabling universities to digitally certify learners' competences, skills and participation activities.
-This service is based on an innovative concept that is spreading in Europe and in all the Western Countries: the digital academic credential system, in some cases called learner wallet or badge wallet.
+The aim was to build an innovative model enabling universities to digitally certify learner competences, skills and participation activities.
+This service is based on an innovative concept which is becoming more widesparead in Europe and western countries, namely the digital academic credential system, in some cases called learner wallet or badge wallet.